 About

-My aim is simple: to read 52 books between January 1 2008 and January 1 2009.
-It’s not an original one.
-The Internet is heaving with reading challenges and, in 2006, I took part in the 50 Book Challenge community on LiveJournal.
-The aim there is equally simple: to read 50 books, or whatever number happens to suit you, in the same period of time.
+My aim is simple: to read at least 52 books between January 1 and December 31 each year.
+It’s not particularly original, as the Internet is heaving with reading challenges.
+It all started when, in 2006, I took part in the 50 Book Challenge community on what was then the world’s hottest, most cutting-edge social network, LiveJournal.
+The aim there was equally simple: to read 50 books, or whatever number happens to suit you, in the same period of time.
 This came after a difficult year (2005) in which I’d done virtually no reading at all and it was a great way of getting back into what had been one of my most absorbing preoccupations.
-The results are recorded here in the 2006 archive.
+In some years I will just scrape the 52-book limit and in others I will come out 20 books ahead of it.

 Welcome to the blog.
 I hope you enjoy it.